 Do you need the help of a Salt Lake City car accident attorney?
 Call Jardine Law Offices P.C. today to explore your legal rights.
-Whether you’re out on the road visiting one of Utah’s spectacular national parks, headed up to the mountains to ski or bike, are on your way to work, or are just running to the grocery store, cars are a luxury most people in Utah enjoy.
+Whether you’re out on the road visiting one of Utah’s spectacular national parks, heading up to the mountains to ski or bike, going to work, or just running to the grocery store, cars are a luxury most people in Utah enjoy.
 However, the smallest of errors can lead to a disastrous crash.
-Whether it be weather, mechanical issues, or driver error, a car crash is not something to be taken lightly.
-The resulting injuries from a motor vehicle accident can be devastating, and even deadly.
+Whether due to weather, mechanical issues, or driver error, a car crash should not be taken lightly.
+The resulting injuries from a motor vehicle accident can be devastating and even deadly.
 Interstate-80 and Interstate-15, two of Utah’s busiest freeways, are notorious for causing car accidents that lead to injuries.

 Even the most careful and defensive drivers are unable to control the actions of others while on the road.
-In 2019, 64,597 crashes occurred in the state of Utah, injuring 26,801 and killing 248.
+In 2019, 64,597 crashes occurred in Utah, injuring 26,801 and killing 248.
 What could be the cause of these astonishing numbers?
-There are many different elements that can lead to a catastrophic motor vehicle wreck, including weather, driver negligence, and numerous other causes.
+Many different elements can lead to a catastrophic motor vehicle wreck, including weather, driver negligence, and numerous other causes.

-- Distracted driving: With technology constantly changing the way we live our lives, it’s no wonder that distracted driving is one of the top contributors to car accidents every year in the United States.
-Texting while driving and talking on the phone while driving are the two most common distractions to drivers on the road.
+- Distracted driving: With technology constantly changing our lives, it’s no wonder that distracted driving is one of the top contributors to car accidents every year in the United States.
+Texting while driving and talking on the phone are the two most common distractions to drivers on the road.

-- Obstacles in the road: Fallen trees, boulders, and wildlife in the road can cause drivers to swerve and either hit other vehicles or another object.
+- Obstacles in the road: Fallen trees, boulders, and wildlife in the road can cause drivers to swerve and hit other vehicles or objects.

-- Inclement weather: Rain, snow, thunderstorms, and all kinds of dangerous weather can make driving difficult for anyone.
+- Inclement weather: Rain, snow, thunderstorms, and dangerous weather can make driving difficult for anyone.
 Inclement weather has the potential to make roads slick, and high winds can force vehicles off the road.

 - Road conditions: Inclement weather, construction zones, or dirt and gravel roads can all pose a serious threat to drivers and their vehicles.
 Loose gravel on dirt roads can shift underneath a car’s tires and cause the car to slip or become unstable.

-If your or your loved one’s automotive wreck was at the fault of another driver, contact the Salt Lake City car accident attorneys at Jardine Law Offices P.C. today.
+If your or your loved one’s automotive wreck was at the fault of another driver, contact our Salt Lake City car accident attorneys.
 Our dedicated team understands the complications and stress that being injured in an accident can cause for you and your family.

 The Many Different Types of Automotive Accidents

-- Multiple-vehicle crashes: Oftentimes, more than two vehicles will be involved in a car crash.
+- Multiple-vehicle crashes: More than two vehicles will often be involved in a car crash.
 These types of accidents typically occur on the interstates when weather conditions impair a driver’s ability to slow down or stop.
 Accidents involving multiple vehicles can result in several serious injuries or fatalities.

-- Head-on collisions: This type of accident happens when two vehicles traveling in the opposite direction collide with each other.
+- Head-on collisions: This type of accident happens when two vehicles traveling in the opposite direction collide.
 The front end of one vehicle comes in contact with the front end of the other vehicle involved in the accident.

-- Rear-end collisions: When drivers are unable to slow down or stop their vehicle in the event of an emergency, they can collide with the vehicle in front of them.
+- Rear-end collisions: When drivers cannot slow down or stop their vehicle in the event of an emergency, they can collide with the vehicle in front of them.
 This is a rear-end accident.
-Depending on the speed at which the accident occurs, the results could be catastrophic.
+The results could be catastrophic depending on the speed at which the accident occurs.